Synacktiv-contrib/Modmobmap/README.md

 }
 ```

-Only the MCC/MNC codes are inmportant.
+Only the MCC/MNC codes are important.
 Then you can re-launch the tool as follows:

 ```
 $ sudo python modmobmap.py -o